ivanAvril/GettingAndCleaningData/README.md

 ## Instructions
-1. Download and unzip file of data sets from the link above
+1. Download and unzip file of data sets from the [link] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 2. Download and open the R script run_analysis.r
 3. Define the workspace using the setwd function
 4. Run the R script run_analysis.r